 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), a 7% increase in employment for architects is expected between 2014 and 2024, which is about as fast as average compared to other occupations.
-The BLS also reported that the median annual wage for architects, except landscape and naval specialties, in 2015 was $76,100.
-In addition, the BLS predicted that the employment for architectural and civil drafters is expected to decline 3% from 2014 to 2024.
-As of May 2015, architectural and civil drafters made a median annual income of $50,710.
+According to the U.S. Bureau of Labor Statistics (BLS), an 8% increase in employment for architects is expected between 2018 and 2028, which is about faster than the average compared to other occupations.
+The BLS also reported that the median annual wage for architects, except landscape and naval specialties, in May 2018 was $79,380.
+In addition, the BLS predicted that the employment for architectural and civil drafters is expected to show a 2% increase from 2018 to 2028.
+As of May 2018, architectural and civil drafters made a median annual income of $54,920.

 Those wishing to become licensed architects after completing a B.S. program can seek a Master of Architecture professional degree from an accredited school.
 The path toward licensure continues with an internship period, followed by passing the Architect Registration Examination.
 Each state has different licensing requirements and applicants should consult their state licensing boards.